Allianz strikes $883 million deal to be top Turkish insurer

-FRANKFURT Europe's biggest insurer Allianz (ALVG.DE) has secured the top spot in Turkey's fast-growing insurance market by agreeing to buy Yapi Kredi Sigorta (YKS) YKSGR.IS for about 1.6 billion Turkish lira ($883 million, £584.5 million).
+FRANKFURT Europe's biggest insurer Allianz (ALVG.DE) has secured the top spot in Turkey's fast-growing insurance market by agreeing to buy Yapi Kredi Sigorta YKSGR.IS for about 1.6 billion Turkish lira ($883 million, £584.2 million).

 The German group said on Wednesday it was buying a 93.9 percent stake in the Turkish insurer from local lender Yapi Kredi Bank (YKBNK.IS).
 After closure of that deal, it will make a mandatory tender offer for the remaining 6.1 percent stake.